johannesbuehl/johncg/README.md

 8. Optionally: create a shortcut to `chrome --app=http://127.0.0.1:8888` to open the client like a standalone app

 ## roadmap
-- implement more playlist-items: Diashow / Multi-Image, Text, Custom AMCP-command
+- implement more playlist-items: Diashow / Multi-Image, Text
 - companion integration (buttons for song parts -> send name to casparcg)
 - client-messages: create message-log, group same
 - fix "Buffer() is deprecated"